300000

 Path: Winning paths will not end on the node they started on.

-Random: Winning paths may or may not end on the node they started on.
-You'll need to plan your moves wisely!
+Random: Graphs that may allow an Eulerian cycle or an Eulerian path.
+Winning paths may or may not end on the node they started on.

 Finally, click "Create a New Web" to see your changes to the graph settings!